datadryad/dryad-app/documentation/apis/journals.md

 StashEngine::JournalIssn.create(id: <issn>, journal: j)
 ```

-If the journal name is already listed and is a reasonable variation for the journal, consider if it should be added as an alternate title:
+If the journal name is present and is a reasonable variation for the journal, consider if it should be added as an alternate title:
 ```ruby
 StashEngine::JournalTitle.create(title: 'Some new title', journal_id: <the journal id>, show_in_autocomplete: false)
 ```